b4nst/turbogit/README.md

 Available Commands:
-  branch      Create a new branch. commit      Create a new commit. config      Read or write config. help        Help about any command
+  branch      Create a new branch. commit      Create a new commit. completion  Generate completion script config      Read or write config. help        Help about any command version     Print current version.

 Flags:
       --config string   config file (default is $HOME/.config/tug/tug.toml) -h, --help            help for tug

+Use "tug [command] --help" for more information about a command.
 ```

 ## Install